 From a very young age I learned the difference between being seen, verses being heard.
 I discovered that unless I open my mouth to say something people will assume what I am thinking just by looking at me.

 This realization hit me one day when I was perhaps 6 or 7 years of age.
 I was at a family function desperately wanting to play with this one girl.
 But being painfully shy, I had my back turned to her in pretense that I didn't care.

-As I stood there wishing she would come up and talk to me, I heard an adult ask her to go play with me.
+As I stood there wishing she would come up and talk to me, I heard an adult ask her, "why don't you go play with Ruth?"
 I smiled privately... excited and hopeful.

 However her response is one I will never forget.

 No, she doesn't want to play with me.
 Look... she's got her back to me!

 My smile instantly erased as the earth shattering realization engulfed me.

 My actions just stole from me a chance to play.
 They had silenced my inner voice making my true feelings invisible.

 Fast forward 40-something years and what amazes me is I still struggle with this.
 With speaking up and sharing my thoughts.
 I still worry about rejection, what other people might think, still seeking acceptance, approval, permission.
 And to be honest, it's an exhausting way to live.